paigeweber13/fine-hardware-visualization/README.md

 one retired instruction.
 It counds one vector FMA operation as 2 retired instructions

-AVX SP MFLOP/s counts one vector operation as 8 floating point operations: This is what we want
+AVX SP MFLOP/s counts vector operation as 8 floating point operations: This is what we want

+so aggregate AVX SP MFLOP/s should correspond with what we expect on bench